klaos093/klaos093/README.md

 ## 🌱 What I'm Learning

+- **Network and System Administration**: Building a solid foundation in networking, systems management, and IT infrastructure through my studies at Noroff
 - **Advanced Cybersecurity**: Diving deeper into network security, ethical hacking, and advanced threat detection techniques.
 - **Python Programming**: Developing scripts and tools for automation and security purposes.
 - **Cloud Security**: Exploring security practices for cloud environments, a crucial area in modern cybersecurity.